ianastafeva/Epigene_labs/Epigene_labs/software-challenge/README_ answers.md

 In main.py in addition nb 1, replace @app.get("/genesets/search/gene/gene_name" with @app.get("/genesets/search/gene/{gene_name}" - helps the user find the gene based on the gene name from the html string, so the function should look like:

-# addition nb 1
-'''Function that allows the user to find a gene based on the name of the gene'''
+### Addition 1

 ````
 @app.get("/genesets/search/gene/{gene_name}", response_model=List[schemas.Gene])
+'''Function that allows the user to find a gene based on the name of the gene'''
 def read_match_gene( gene_name: str, db: Session = Depends(get_db)):
     gene = crud.get_gene_by_title(db, gene_name)
     return gene